Annual Reports to the Governor and Legislature

 As required by Section 409 (c) of the Financial Services Law summarizing the Department’s activities to investigate and combat health insurance fraud, including no-fault fraud, which totaled 85 percent of health insurance fraud reports and more than half of reports of fraud of all types.

-Pursuant to Insurance Law § 214, the Superintendent of Financial Services collects certain information from those persons taking insurance agent licensing examinations.
+Pursuant to Insurance Law section 214, the Superintendent collects certain information from persons taking insurance agent licensing examinations.
 This information includes full name, address, gender, age, education level, race or ethnicity, and native language.
-The applicant is not required to disclose his or her gender, native language, highest level of education achieved and race or ethnicity.
-The Department uses the information to produce a study including, at a minimum, the total number of examinees, the passing rate of all examinees, and the mean scores on the examinations and examines the correlation between these items and the applicants native language, level of education, gender, race and ethnicity.
+The Department uses the information to produce a study including the total number of examinees, passing rate , and mean scores and examines the correlation between these items.

 The Superintendent of Financial Services is required to make a biennial report to the Governor and the Legislature on the implementation of Chapter 245 of the Laws of 1986 regarding long term care insurance, including a description of the plans authorized to issue long term care insurance, factors contributing to or impeding the development of the enrollment in such plans, adequacy of consumer information in relation to long term care insurance coverage, and any other recommendations the Superintendent finds appropriate.

 Consumer Reports & Publications